brigitte-bigi/WhakerPy/README.md

    Add the python plugin and restart server.
 4. Click "Add project" with name "WhakerPy", and provide it a token
 5. Download sonar-scanner client.
 On macOS its: `brew install sonar-scanner`.
-6. Launch: `sonar-scanner -Dsonar.tokan="paste the token here"`
+6. Launch: `sonar-scanner -Dsonar.token="paste the token here"`
 7. See results in the opened URL.
 You may not forget that it's an *automatic* code analyzer, not an *intelligent* one.

-## How to contribute
+## Help / How to contribute

-If you plan to contribute to the code, please send an e-mail to the author.
+If you plan to contribute to the code or to report a bug, please send an e-mail to the author.
+Any and all constructive comments are welcome.

 ## Author/Copyright